duxiaojing-lingo/tonal_dispersion/README.md

 If you use this project in your own work, please cite:

 > Du, Xiaojing.
 2025. *Checked and Neutral Tones in Huoji Chinese: A Multidimensional Analysis of Pitch, Duration, and Phonation*.
-MPhil Thesis, University of Cambridge.
+MPhill Thesis, University of Cambridge.

 ---